GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

  To his earthly parents, relieved to finally find the boy Jesus who had stayed behind in Jerusalem, he says:

- “Why were you searching for me? . . .
+ “Why were you searching for me?…
  Don’t you know that I had to be my Father’s house?”
 (Lk.
 2:49 NIV).

 (b) The historical Jesus, the real Jesus who walked the earth, therefore, is the God- Man who taught eternal truth, lived the sinless life of love and justice, performed miracles, and died, resurrected and ascended to heaven.